Vivian-Portfolio/Vivian-Portfolio/README.md

 ## 🔭 What I'm Currently Working On

 - **Project A:** Application Tracking Insights - EDA on 313 records using Google spreadsheet
-- **Project B:** Building an Interactive dashbaord and presenting slides with recommendations from Application Tracking Insights
+- **Project B:** Built an Interactive dashboard and presenting slides with recommendations from Application Tracking Insights
 - **Content Creation:** Sharing weekly data and internship milestone on Linkedin

 ## 🌱 Currently Learning